Lavanya347/Uber_DE_Project_Azure/README.md

 * User information
 * Location mapping data

-The ADF pipeline fetches these datasets from GitHub and loads them into the **Bronze layer of Azure Data Lake**.
+The ADF pipeline retrieves these datasets from GitHub and loads them into the **Bronze layer of Azure Data Lake Storage**.

 ### Azure Data Factory Pipeline

 ![ADF Pipeline](Screenshots/3.%20ADF_Pipeline%20to%20get%20static%20data%20from%20git.png)

-Pipeline configurations are available in:
+Pipeline definitions are available in:

 ```
 ADF_Pipeline/